 In the next post, I’ll explain how to apply for the program and what standards you will need to meet.

-For recommendations on how to determine whether your building is eligible for the program, how to apply, and how to ensure you receive the credits, download the guide here.
+For recommendations on how to determine whether your building is eligible for the program, how to apply, and how to ensure you receive the credits, check out the guide below.